shreyasuthar655/shreyasuthar655/README.md

 🌱 I’m currently learning programming and web development.

-👯 I’m looking to collaborate on beginner friendly projects
+👯 I’m looking to collaborate on beginner friendly projects.